jrainlau/sphinx/README.md

 ![SphinxJS Logo](./logo.png)

 # SphinxJS
-Encrypt / decrypt the information to / from the image.
+Encrypt / decrypt the information to / from an image.

 ## Usage
 Install SphinxJS from npm